Taxis of Morocco: Regional transport

-For journeys to regional destinations beyond the city limits you can choose between buses (public buses for nearby destinations and private "luxury" buses for long distance and even cross-country) or the so-called grand taxi.
+For journeys to regional destinations beyond the city limits, one can choose between buses (public buses for nearby destinations and private "luxury" buses for long distance and even cross-country) or the so-called grand taxi.

 Petits Taxis

 A petit taxi is a smaller model car painted in the designated color, which differs from city to city.
 It has a maximum capacity of three passengers plus the driver.
 There are special stops for petits taxis, often combined with a grand taxi stop, where these taxis are allowed to park and wait for customers.
 However, in most cases customers will signal or shout for a taxi when an empty one passes.

-Normally a customer hires the complete taxi for his trip and pays a fare for that trip: it doesn't matter if one is alone or with a party of up to three.
+Normally a customer hires the complete taxi for the trip and pays a fare for that trip: it does not matter if one is alone or with a party of up to three.
 When there is still a vacant seat the driver might pick up another passenger if he spots a potential customer for a trip in more or less the same direction.

 In most cities the drivers use a few fixed tariffs for popular destinations depending on the distance and also time of day (more expensive late at night).
 Taxis in busy cities like Casablanca or Marrakech are generally more expensive than in a city like Nador.

 To prevent abuse by drivers of (mainly) foreign tourists some cities require a petit taxi to use a meter.
 In that case the fare depends on distance travelled.
 After 9 p.m. fares are generally 50% higher.
 Tourist-information brochures advise tourists to insist on using the meter or agree on a fixed price in advance.

 Petits taxis are small cars such as a Fiat Uno, Peugeot 205 and similar sized models using diesel as fuel.
 In general the cars used are quite old (mostly from the 1990s); often the interior is overhauled and/or is a state of disrepair - at least in comparison with European standards.
-However some newer models, mainly Dacia Logans (which are being produced in Morocco) can be seen regularly.
+However, some newer models, mainly Dacia Logans (which are being produced in Morocco) can be seen regularly.
 To allow passengers to carry luggage most cars are equipped with a simple open wooden box on the roof where oversized goods are placed without anything to secure it.
-As the speed inside the city limits is never high this method doesn't lead to many accidents.
+As the speed inside the city limits is never high this method does not lead to many accidents.

 The sides of this roof-rack is also the place where petit taxi is printed together with their local registration number.